bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 Once the Scrum team finishes sprint planning and determines the features that it will complete in the next sprint, the development team, guided by the Scrum master’s coaching, performs all of the task-level work necessary to get the features done.
-“Done” means that the software developers have performed tasks to ensure the highest quality of software, and that the product owner has approved each feature's completion.
+"Done" means that the software developers have performed tasks to ensure the highest quality of software, and that the product owner has approved each feature's completion.
 Nobody tells the development team in what order or how to do the task-level work